zhishan03/Encourance/README.md

 setting up with flask and learning how to style with CSS along the way.

 ## Accomplishments that we're proud of 🏆
-Our team had little to no experience with web development, so we are proud that we have a functional website up and running with a responsive and engaging user interface!
+we are proud that we have a functional website up and running with a responsive and engaging user interface!
 Overall, we are proud that we learned web development fundamentals using Flask with CSS and HTML in less than 2 hours.

 ## What we learned 📖